 Recommendations: There is so much good food here, but what I enjoyed the most are the chicken binakol and kare-kare.

 Cavinti has something for everything.
 It offers everything from nature adventure to relaxing spots and staycations, with accommodations ranging from basic camp sites to high-end private resorts.
-Visit Cavinti in your next trip to Laguna!

-Here’s a short clip of our tour:
+Here’s a short clip of our last four-day tour in Cavinti:

 What to read next: